 Here at Prevent Breast Cancer we are currently funding three key gene research projects:

-- Molecular Basis of Breast Density – Why do some women have breast density?
-How does this increase breast cancer risk?
+- Molecular Basis of Breast Density – why do some women have dense breasts and how is connected with breast cancer?

 Nearly every disease we know of has a genetic component.
 We inherit our genes from our parents.
 Genes tell our bodies how to grow and perform.
 About 25,000 genes allow our bodies to develop and work and DNA makes up each one of these genes.
 DNA is a very long code that uses only 4 symbols.
 We know that variations in this code can alter the way a gene works and can therefore lead to the development of breast cancer.